Indoqa/indoqa-rebass-components/README.md

 A collection of additional rebass components:

-  * Div: A simple div component, useful for structuring view code without any plain html tags.
+  * `<Div />`: A simple div component, useful for structuring view code without any plain html tags.
-  * List/ListItem: Ordered and unordered lists with default padding/margin settings and configurable listStyleType.
+  * `<List> and <ListItem>`: Ordered and unordered lists with default padding/margin settings and configurable listStyleType.
-  * FontAwesome: FontAwesome icons with configurable color and size.
+  * `<FontAwesome />`: FontAwesome icons with configurable color and size.

 ## Live Demo